Carmen Varner // Food, Lifestyle, and Travel Blogger

 What to See in Warsaw: 45+ Things to Do in Warsaw, Poland

 Need a ridiculously long list of things to do in Warsaw or what to see in Warsaw?
 I got you, my friend.
-Seriously don't Google what to do in Warsaw for 12 hours, just print out this post, book a couple outings directly, & call it a day so you can watch Friends on Netflix for the 4,000th time.
+Seriously no need to Google what to do in Warsaw for 12 hours, just print out this post, book a couple outings directly, & call it a day so you can watch Friends on Netflix for the 4,000th time.
+Travelers can visit Warsaw with family, kids, with friends, alone, or however you to travel.

 Warsaw, Poland

 If the capital of Poland isn’t already on your travel radar, add it to your travel bucket list immediately.
-There are Warsaw sightseeing options for families, couples, solo travels, & travel influencers alike.
 You don't have to ponder long on the top tourist attractions in Poland or what to do in Warsaw.
-There's TOO much, you won't be able to finish!
+There's TOO much, you won't be able to finish while you're visiting!
+Expect more crowds in the summer.

 View from Warszawa Taras Widokowy in Old Town Warsaw Square Things to do in Warsaw